dougdss89/wgarepo/ABOUT.md

 In the end, we will deliver a unified data source so that WorldGeekAdventure can extract valuable information from its customers, plan marketing and Sales actions and expand its brand globally.

+# PROJECT PHASES

+At the beginning, four main phases were identified for the realization of the project:

+1 - Consolidating data sources into a single unit;
+2 - Unificating data sources into a single one;
+3 - Delivery data to a data visulization tool;
+4 - Closing project and lessons learned.

+The phases may changes depending on new needs or business oportunities.

+We start with first phase, breaking the work into smaller, easy-to-manage parts.

+Once completed, we will moving on to the next phase.

+# PHASE 1 - Consolidate the Data Warehouse of two organizations.

+Stage 0 - # indentifying companie's main business area;

+Stage 1 - # documenting dimension tables;

+Stage 2 - # developing dimensional modeling;
+  Stage 2.1 - Adventure Fitness dimensional model;
+  Stage 2.2 - WideWorldGeek dimensional model.

+Stage 3 - # ELT Adventure Fitness
+  Stage 3.1 - data extraction documented in step 1;
+  Stage 3.2 - transforming extracted data;
+  Stage 3.3 - loading extracted data into data warehouse.

+Stage 4 - # ELT WideWorldGeek
+  Stage 4.1 - data extraction documented in step 1;
+  Stage 4.2 - transforming extracted data;
+  Stage 4.3 - loading extracted data into data warehouse.

+Stage 5 - End of Phase 1 and delivery data warehouse.

 # ________________________________________________________________________

 # PT - BR